adityapawar2004/PlayPal/README.md

 ## How It Works

-1. **Upload Screenshots**: Capture screenshots during your gameplay and upload them to the app.
+1. **Upload Screenshots**: App Captures the screenshots on clicking the pop-up overlay during your gameplay and upload them to the app.

 2. **Analysis**: The app analyzes the screenshots to understand your current game state and progress.